jubinjose/marta_sim/Readme.md

 The UI is truly stateless.
 It is just a window into the actual application engine.
 This de coupling of UI from application engine using a well-known protocol (http + json) allows multiple UIs to connect to the SimulationService and view or manipulate the system.

-The UI has clean ES6 JavaScript class-based code w/o relying on any complex framework etc.
+The UI has clean ES6 JavaScript class-based code.
+No angular/react/vue or simialr as it will be overkill.

 On a rewind, we restore all the state related to the bus including any capacity, passenger and route changes that may have happened.